Twins Again!

 yet I chose it freely

--Angela Carter, Nights at the Circus
+-Angela Carter, Nights at the Circusyet I chose it freely

 I avoided eye contact with others in my row as I shuffled my way to an empty seat.
 I uttered an array of “sorry”s and “excuse me”s as they forced in their legs, stood up, or otherwise willed their bodies smaller to endure my passage by.
 After I had finally collapsed onto an empty spot on the steel bench, my eyes scanned the expanse of the tent.
 I saw thousands of faces circling the stage and I scrambled for my watch, which, as always, was secured safely within my pocket away from the twice-thousands of hands lurking in the audience.
 I freed the device from its chain and took it into my palm.
 I glanced down at its face; the show would begin soon.
 I squeezed the watch in my hand as the lights dimmed and the chatter of the crowd faded.